rickhull/nostrb/README.md

 events, including signature verification, as well as most everything needed to generate outbound events, as a Nostr client or source.

-Zero networking or storage is handled by this library at this time.
-While that may be added in the future, the limited goal of this library is to provide the fundamentals related to Nostr Events that a client or relay may need.
+While networking is not provided (yet), storage for relays is handled by SQLite, with optional Sequel support.

 # Usage